 How to Make Nama Chocolate (Royce' Copycat Recipe)

-Nama chocolate, which roughly translates to raw chocolate is a Japanese sweet made by melting chocolate with heavy cream and making a chocolate ganache, letting it set, cutting the final product into smaller pieces, and dusting them with cocoa powder.
+Nama chocolate, which roughly translates to raw chocolate, is a Japanese sweet made by melting chocolate with heavy cream and making a chocolate ganache, letting it set, cutting the final product into smaller pieces, and dusting them with cocoa powder.

-We'll show you how you can easily make nama chocolate with only a few ingredients that you might already have in your kitchen.
+We'll show you how you can easily make nama chocolate with just a few ingredients that you might already have in your kitchen.
 Read on to learn how to make this delectable chocolate treat.

 Overview